clarerobb/stock-analysis/README.md

 ## Overview of Project

-This green stock analysis is for the client, Steve, to determine which stocks in which his parents should invest.
+This green stock analysis is for the client, Steve, to determine the stocks in which his parents should invest.
 The data was analyzed in Microsoft Excel VBA, initially with code that looped through the dataset 12 times but refactored to run through the data a single time in order to make it more efficient and allow the client to expand this code to the entire stock market in the future.

 ## Data